Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 The following assumptions are used in this document:

-- The basis for the terms used is the RDF 1.1 specification ([W3C Recommendation 25 February 2014](https://www.w3.org/TR/rdf11-concepts/)).
+- The basis for the terms used is the RDF 1.1 specification ([W3C Recommendation 25 February 2014](https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/)).
+- Additionally, the RDF 1.1 Turtle specification ([W3C Recommendation 25 February 2014](https://www.w3.org/TR/2014/REC-turtle-20140225/)) is used in parts as a basis for selected definitions.
 - In parts referring to RDF-star, the RDF-star draft specification ([W3C Community Group Draft Report 29 June 2023](https://w3c.github.io/rdf-star/cg-spec/editors_draft.html)) is used.
 As the scope in which the RDF-star specification is used here is minimal, later versions of the specification are expected to be compatible with this document.
 - In parts referring to the RDF Stream Taxonomy (RDF-STaX), the [RDF-STaX version {{ stax_version() }} ontology]({{ stax_link('ontology') }}) and [taxonomy]({{ stax_link('taxonomy') }}) are used.
 - All strings in the serialization are assumed to be UTF-8 encoded.